SO WHO ARE YOU ANYWAY?

 Davidson, Douglas V. (2001).
 Ethcaste: PanAfrican Communalism and the Black Middleclass.
 Landham, MD: University Press of America.

 McGlowan-Fellows, B. & Thomas, C.S.
-(2009).
-Your Personal Power-Up: Five Steps to Take Control of Your Career, Nashville, TN: Nelson Current, A Division of Thomas Nelson Publishing.
+(2010, 2014).
+Your Personal Power-Up: Five Steps to Take Control of Your Career, Nashville, TN: Nelson Current, A Division of Thomas Nelson Publishing and HarperCollins.

 Williams, L., Biscaccianti, A., Esposito, M. (2011) MC3 – The Model of Cooperative Contextual Change, Tate Publishers.
-Tate Publishing ,Oklahoma
+Mustang OK: Tate Publishing.

-Williams, L., (2002) Creating the Congruent Workplace, Challenges for People and their Organizations, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)
+Williams, L., (2002) Creating the Congruent Workplace, Challenges for People and their Organizations, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L., (1996) Business Decisions, Human Choices; Restoring the Partnership between People and their Organizations, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)
+Williams, L., (1996) Business Decisions, Human Choices; Restoring the Partnership between People and their Organizations, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L., (1995) Human Resources in a Changing Society: Balancing Compliance and Development, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)
+Williams, L., (1995) Human Resources in a Changing Society: Balancing Compliance and Development, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L., (1994) Organizational Violence, Creating a Prescription for Change, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)
+Williams, L., (1994) Organizational Violence, Creating a Prescription for Change, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L., (1993) The Congruence of People and Organizations; Healing Dysfunction from Inside-Out, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)
+Williams, L., (1993) The Congruence of People and Organizations; Healing Dysfunction from Inside-Out, Westport, CT, Quorum Books (an academic imprint of Greenwood Publishing Group).

 McGlowan, J.T., & Fellows, B. (Publish Date Pending).
 Size Matters: How Stress, Obesity, and Fear in the Workplace Cause Illness, Low Productivity, and High Societal Cost.